-Diplomates of ISEAI are medical professionals who have had training in EAI, have at least 3 years of experience treating individuals with EAI, and are the leaders in this field.
+Diplomates of ISEAI are medical professionals who have had training in EAI, have at least 5 years of experience treating individuals with EAI, and are the leaders in this field.
 Members of ISEAI are medical professionals and indoor environmental professionals with experience and/or interest in EAI.
-Both Diplomates and Members are listed on Find a Professional.
+Both Diplomates and Members are listed on Get Help.

 The choice of appropriate tests is best determined in consultation with a provider who can conduct a comprehensive clinical evaluation, using a systems biology approach to care.
-To find a medical health professional, go to Find a Professional.
+To find a medical health professional, go to Get Help.
 If you are a health care professional interested in developing expertise in the clinical evaluation of EAI, please consider Membership in ISEAI in order to participate in our thriving professional community and comprehensive education programs.

 Commonly used acronyms

 ABIHM: American Board of Integrative and Holistic Medicine

 ACIIDS: Australian Chronic Infectious and Inflammatory Disease Society